What is Wage and Salary Administration?

 - Proper technique and tools for gathering information.

-Group Similar Jobs into Pay Grades: On the receipt of necessary data relating to job analysis and wage survey, it is now the time to assign pay rates to each and every job, however, there is a precondition to group the jobs into pay grades.
-In a pay grade system, the job of almost equal strain or importance is ascertained by job evaluation.
+On the receipt of the necessary data relating to job analysis and wage surveys, it is now the time to assign pay rates to each and every job.
+However, there is a precondition to group the jobs into pay grades.
+In a pay grade system, the determination of a job of almost equal strain or importance takes place through job evaluation.

-It states the amount of pay received by an employee, often on the basis of the responsibilities undertaken.
+Moreover, it states the amount of pay received by an employee, often on the basis of the responsibilities undertaken.

 - Value of the job